ccj5351/mystudynotes/_posts/auto-encoding/2024-09-21-What-are-Diffusion-Models.md

 - **Pros**: Tractability and flexibility are two conflicting objectives in generative modeling.
 Tractable models can be analytically evaluated and cheaply fit data (e.g. via a Gaussian or Laplace), but they cannot easily describe the structure in rich datasets.
 Flexible models can fit arbitrary structures in data, but evaluating, training, or sampling from these models is usually expensive.
 Diffusion models are both analytically tractable and flexible

--**Cons**: Diffusion models rely on a long Markov chain of diffusion steps to generate samples, so it can be quite expensive in terms of time and compute.
+- **Cons**: Diffusion models rely on a long Markov chain of diffusion steps to generate samples, so it can be quite expensive in terms of time and compute.
 New methods have been proposed to make the process much faster, but the sampling is still slower than GAN.

 ---